marmelab/react-admin/README.md

 // in app.js
 import React from 'react';
 import { render } from 'react-dom';
-import { Provider } from 'react-redux';
-import { createStore, compose, applyMiddleware } from 'redux';
-import { Router, Route, Redirect, hashHistory } from 'react-router';
-import { syncHistoryWithStore, routerMiddleware } from 'react-router-redux';
-import createSagaMiddleware from 'redux-saga';

-import { crudSaga, CrudRoute, simpleRest } from 'admin-on-rest';
+import { simpleRest } from 'admin-on-rest';
-import { CrudApp } from 'admin-on-rest/mui';
+import { Admin } from 'admin-on-rest/mui';

-import reducer from './reducers';
+import Layout from './components/Layout';
 import PostList from './components/posts/PostList';
 import PostEdit from './components/posts/PostEdit';
 import PostCreate from './components/posts/PostCreate';